Lane Kenworthy, The Good Society

 Standard of living of the least well-off

-Our best indicator of the standard of living of the least well-off is household income.21 For all but one of the affluent longstanding-democratic nations, we have comparable income data at the tenth percentile of the income distribution (below this level in the distribution there are worries about data reliability).
+Our best indicator of the living standard of the least well-off is household income.23 For all but one of the affluent longstanding-democratic nations, we have comparable income data at the tenth percentile of the income distribution (below this level in the distribution there are worries about data reliability).
 Government transfers are included in this income measure, and tax payments are subtracted out.
 As with the GDP per capita data above, these numbers are adjusted for differences across countries in the cost of living.

 Norway and Switzerland lead the pack here, as we see in figure 6.
 They are followed by Belgium, the Netherlands, Denmark, and Austria.